Teaching With Picture Directions

 One of the biggest benefits picture directions offer young learners is that they serve as a reminder.
 Especially at the beginning of the year, kindergarten students have very limited reading abilities.
 We can’t make a list of supplies they need or what they need to do in order to complete their work, simply because it wouldn’t have any meaning to them.
 This is where my Visual Picture Cards resource comes in!

-Another huge benefit of picture directions is that they show students what you expect of them at different points in the day.
+Another huge benefit of picture directions is that they show younger students what you expect of them at different points in the day.
 For example, while working at their desk, I might allow them to go to the classroom restroom without asking, so I put a card with a student standing beside the toilet under the green check mark header in my pocket chart.

 There may also be things I expect students NOT to do at certain points in the day.
-If at quiet working time, I don’t want students leaving their seats to sharpen pencils, I just put the picture of a student with a pencil and sharpener under the red “x” header.
+If at a quiet working time, I don’t want students leaving their seats to sharpen pencils, I just put the picture of a student with a pencil and sharpener under the red “x” header.

 You can easily move these printable cards, so you can change out which cards go on which side of the chart at different points in the day.
-If we go to the carpet for a whole group read aloud and it is no longer acceptable for students to go to the bathroom without asking, I can move that card to the “x” side.
+If we go to the carpet for a whole group to read aloud and it is no longer acceptable for students to go to the bathroom without asking, I can move that card to the “x” side.

 These simple visual cues can take the guesswork out of expectations for students by reminding them what they can and can’t do at different points in the day.
+It's a good place to start and they will likely get much better at it as the year goes on.

 Perhaps my favorite benefit of using picture directions for young learners is how much independence they foster within my classroom.
 In a typical kindergarten classroom, students ask a lot of questions about what they are supposed to be doing.
 However, with visual picture cards, they no longer need to ask questions like, “Can I color my work when I am finished writing?”
 Instead, students can look at the visual picture cards pocket chart and see for themselves what you expect them to do.